Love Beneath our Feet

 This particular Valentine’s Day, I opened the doors of the Shop of the Heart in downtown Renton and welcomed neighbors, friends, and walkabouts inside.
 Not for a program.
 Not for a performance.
 But for a brief, almost hidden pilgrimage — a chance to practice noticing what has been beneath us all along.

-Before the walk began, before the room filled with voices, I stood beneath the flag above me.
+Before the walk began, before the room filled with voices, I stood beneath the Haitian flag above me.

 The light catches sequins and thread, and something in them refuses to cool.
 Each time I return, I feel the same wonder — passion caught in motion.
 Figures rise from the fabric not as decoration but as activity.
 Nothing rests.
 Even in stillness, there is heat.